 The import statements don’t promote the visibility of the attributes, and the imported file can’t see the attributes in the importing file.

-If you try to import the module again, python will fetch the already loaded module again.
+If you try to re-import the module after importing it on the top of your code, Python will fetch the already loaded module again.

 To reload a module, you can use the reload function that can achieve that.